An improved bound for strongly regular graphs with smallest eigenvalue $-m$: Preliminaries

 \section{Preliminaries}

 All graphs under consideration are assumed to be simple and connected, unless otherwise stated.
-We also assume graphs are not complete, to avoid the continuous need to qualify statements.
+We also assume graphs are not complete, to avoid the constant need to qualify statements.
 The following are standard notations.
 Let $\Gamma$ be a graph with vertex set $V(\Gamma)$.
-For subsets $A,B$ of $V(\Gamma)$, we will use the notation $d(A,B)$ to denote the distance between them; that is, the length of a shortest path with one endpoint in each set.
-When either or both sets are singletons, we will drop the braces, so for instance $d(x,y)$ is the distance between vertices $x$ and $y$, and $d(x,B)$ is the length of a shortest path connecting vertex $x$ with a vertex in $B$.
+For two vertices $x, y\in V(\Gamma)$, $d(x,y)$ is the {\it distance} between them.
 The {\it diameter} $D$ of $\Gamma$ is the maximum distance among two vertices of $\Gamma$.
-For vertex $x$, we let $\Gamma_i(x) = \{y \in V(\Gamma): d(x,y)=i\}$ $(0\leq i\leq D)$, and write $\Gamma(x) := \Gamma_1(x)$.
+For a vertex $x$, we let $\Gamma_i(x) = \{y \in V(\Gamma): d(x,y)=i\}$ $(0\leq i\leq D)$, and write $\Gamma(x) := \Gamma_1(x)$.
+The {\it eigenvalues} of $\Gamma$ are the eigenvalues of its adjacency matrix.